firdavsDev/Configurate-Ubuntu-Server/README.md

-# Deploy Django project to Ubuntu Servers
+# Configuration Ubuntu Servers | Django
 <br>

   ### We need to open up our firewall to normal traffic on port 80